ianzapolsky/ianzapolsky.github.io/_posts/2014-04-22-game-of-life.markdown

 Needless to say, my original implementation was slow.

 So I fell into a bad trap during my first go round with this game.
 But that's OK!
-I often find that reading about the best practices out of a book or some documentation just isn't enough to convince me of why some things should never be done.
+I often find that reading about best practices in a book or some documentation just isn't enough to convince me of why some things should never be done.
 It makes for a more memorable lesson if you fall face first into the problems that the best practices are there to help you avoid.
 Only then do you truly understand the value of their existence.

 I ended up completely overhauling my implementation of the game.
-Instead of storing the game state in the CSS classes of my individual cells, I rewrote the program to represent the game board state internally with a multidimensional array.
+Instead of storing the game state in the CSS classes of the individual grid cells, I rewrote the program to represent the state internally with a multidimensional array.
 This made things much faster.
-I also cached the grid element from the DOM so that I could cut down on traversal time slightly when I *did* have to use the jQuery selector.
-Finally, I tried my best to separate code that controlled the state of the game and the logic behinds its rules, and manipulation of the DOM itself.
+I also cached the game grid from the DOM so that I could cut down on traversal time slightly when I *did* have to use the jQuery selector.
+Finally, I separated code that controlled the state of the game and the logic behinds its rules, and manipulation of the DOM itself.

 The result is what you see on this page, the [code][code] for which is up on github.